 2. What are 2 things I did well today?

-I only added this question to my evening routine over the past year.
-And I must admit that my responses require some thought.
+I must admit that my responses to this question require some thought though with years of practice it’s gotten easier to name all the things I do well.
 But as someone who, since childhood, struggled with believing I was enough – so painfully aware of all the ways I never quite measured up, this practice is changing me.
-Deepening the roots of self awareness and self compassion that permit me to step out in calm confidence.
+I’m deepening my roots of self-awareness and self-compassion and this permits me to step out in calm confidence.

-3. What is 1 thing I would do differently?
+3. What is 1 thing I could do differently?

 Some nights I tell myself that there is not a thing I would do differently given the chance.
 But more often I can identify something: a word spoken in impatience, too much time on my phone distracted, the way I procrastinated out of fear or forgot to eat because I was busy working.
 The goal is never to criticize but to notice where I did not live fully aligned to my bigger goals and values.